giry-dev/mangrove-docs/docs/developers/SDK/getting-started/deploy-kandel.md

 Now that our Kandel instance is deployed, we can [populate the offers](../../../general/kandel/how-does-kandel-work/step-by-step-visual-explanation.md#populating-bids-and-asks) for the distribution.
 This will create offers for the base and quote tokens, and deposit the required amounts of tokens into the Kandel instance.

-The offers also need a %%provision|provision%%, hence here the default that we are using can be inspected.
+The offers also need a [provision](/docs/developers/terms/provision.md), hence here the default that we are using can be inspected.

 > 💡
 > The population can span multiple transactions due to gas limits.
 After this step, the Kandel offers are deployed and are ready to be taken!